mia-kiwi/mia-kiwi/README.md

 </div>

-> Who even are you?
+> Who are you?

 Good question!
 I'm just a girl trying to survive and make the world a better place 😊

-> What are you doing?
+> What are you doing here?

 I don't know 🤷‍♀️ I mainly go with the flow and make the best out of every situation haha

-> Get out of my house!!!
-How did you even get in?????
-This is the 16th floor 💀
+> How did you get inside my house?

-Awwwwwww 😭 Just as it was getting fun 😢
+Don't worry about ittttt 😊

-I live by a single quote:
+The quote I live by everyday:
 > Sometimes, I deam about cheese
 >
 > _2004, Random Half-Life 2 Rebel_